gauthamvasan/blog/_posts/Musings/2019-03-07-charmolypi-saudade-maalai-neram.md

 </ul>

 <p align="justify"> But Saudade isn't what the song is about.
 Saudade is a side-effect of my adulthood.
-It's a reminder that I have more freedom and responsibilities.
+It's a reminder that I'm held accountable for my actions and have an enormous burden of responsibility.
 If I have to describe the way this song (by itself) makes me feel in one word, it has to be the greek word <b>Charmolypi</b>. </p>

 <div class="row uniform">
 <div class="4u 12u$(medium)">